 Nicole Barile is Executive Director at DFA.
 She is also an intercultural consultant specializing in the U.S. and Latin America.
 Nicole holds an M.A. in Intercultural Relations from the University of the Pacific & Intercultural Communications Institute and a B.A. in Global Economic Relations.
 She earned her Certificate in Teaching English as a Foreign Language (CTEFL) while in Guadalajara, Mexico and has taught English to non-native speakers.
 She is a member of the National Council for International Visitors (NCIV), the New York chapter of the Society of International Education, Training and Research (SIETAR), and the Intercultural Management Institute at American University, where she was also a presenter.
 Nicole has been published in Global HR News, MOBILITY magazine, and Intercultural Management Quarterly.
 She has lived in Argentina and Mexico and speaks conversational Spanish and Portuguese.

-Michelle Mara, Program Manager
+Program Manager, Program Manager

-Michelle Mara is a Program Manager at DFA and is responsible for program coordination and the development of program materials.
+Michelle Mara is a Sr. Program Manager at DFA and is responsible for program coordination and the development of program materials.
 She holds a B.A. from Northeastern University in International Affairs & Journalism and an M.A. from NYU in International Education and Cross-Cultural Exchange.
 Michelle’s work experience in higher education and international business has provided her with a background uniquely suited to her position at DFA.